apprentice10/homeassistant-euc/README.md

 ## Instalation

 Place directory **euc** in custom_components directory of your HASS installation (or create symlink **custom_components/euc** pointing to euc directory of cloned repository).
-In homeassistant go to Configuration / Integrations page and search for "Electric Unicycle" integration.
+In homeassistant go to Configuration / Integrations page and search for "EUC" integration.
 After adding integration new sensors of basic wheel parameters should be visible.

 Currently integration is read-only (only sensors are available), but rw access is also planned.